HPEEzmeral/spark-on-k8s/charts/livy/README.md

 To install the helm chart in tenant type 'none' Namespace use the flag:
 `--set tenantIsUnsecure=true`

+## Uninstalling the Chart
+`helm delete livy -n sampletenant`

+Please note that this won't delete the PVC in case you are using a PVC.
+PVC will have to be manually deleted.

 ##### Using custom keystore
 To use a custom keystore, you'll need to create a secret with that keystore file in tenant namespace manually.
 The secret should have keystore file stored under a particular key, e.g. "ssl_keystore".